Moya/Moya/Readme.md

 )
 ```

-Note that as of Moya 10, SPM only works with Swift 4 and greater.
+Note that as of Moya 10, SPM only works with Swift 4 toolchain and greater.

 ### CocoaPods